Quick Facts: Earning an Ed.D. in Kentucky

 Educational Leadership Conferences

-- KABHE Annual Conference: KABHE’s three-day event in April offers opportunities for higher education administrators, faculty, staff, and students to explore best practices and current trends in higher education.
+- KABHE Annual Conference: KABHE’s event in April offers opportunities for higher education administrators, faculty, staff, and students to explore best practices and current trends in higher education.

 - KASA Annual Education Law & Finance Institute: This is a focused two-day event in March.
 It aims to deepen knowledge and improve practice among school administrators and their teams in implementing legal and financial decisions.

-- KASA Annual Leadership Institute: This three-day event in July attracts 1500+ school leaders and industry partners.
+- KASA Annual Leadership Institute: This three-day event in July attracts 2,000+ school leaders and industry partners.
 There’s a day of Pre-Event Workshops.

 Educational Leadership Training